groucho75/phmisk/README.md

 ### Installation method #2 (Packagist):
-1. open the terminal and go to your web server directory
+1. open the terminal and go to your web server
 2. launch the following command:

    ```
-   $ composer create-project groucho75/phmisk -s dev
+   $ composer create-project groucho75/phmisk my_project -s dev
    ```
-3. you will find the new ready-to-use `phmisk` folder in your web server: it contains all files *including* the dependencies downloaded by Composer
+3. you will find the new ready-to-use `my_project` folder in your web server: it contains all files *including* the dependencies downloaded by Composer

 ### Start editing:
 * edit `app/config.php` (database connection settings, php configurations...)